adamtow/geocuts/docs/English.md

 4. Enter the maximum distance (in miles or kilometers) from the location where the trigger will occur.
 5. Choose whether you want to send a text message or run a shortcut.
 6. If you chose message, you can send to up to five recipients.
 7. If you chose shortcut, be sure to select a [background-aware shortcut](#background-aware-shortcuts).
+You can also optionally add input to your shortcut.
 8. Set active times and days for your location trigger.
 You can for instance, set up a trigger to only run from 8 a.m. to 10:00 a.m. on Monday through Friday.
 9. Set how long the location trigger must wait after running to run again.
 10. Enter a name for your new location trigger.
+11. Choose to add a location-reminder in the Reminders app to run the [GeoCuts Helper shortcut](#geocuts-helper).
-11. Tap Home.
+12. Tap Home.
-12. Tap Run.
+13. Tap Run.
-13. Tap Run Once…
+14. Tap Run Once…

 GeoCuts will now perform the following tasks automatically: